Importance of SMS Performance Monitoring Dashboards

 - How to Practice Reactive, Proactive, and Predictive Risk Management in Aviation SMS

 - Going from Reactive to Predictive Risk Management in Aviation SMS

-How This Performance Monitoring Chart Relate to SMS Requirements?
+How Does This Performance Monitoring Chart Relate to SMS Requirements?

-One of the fantastic things about this chart is that is touches on a couple of the aviation SMS' four pillars.
+One of the fantastic things about this chart is that it touches on a couple of the aviation SMS' four pillars.

 Mainly, when we talk about hazard identification and safety reporting and why it’s important, we are talking about: